CAMBI-tech/BciPy/README.md

 # BCI Setup

-In order to run BCI suite on your computer, first install **Python 3.6.5** [from here.](https://www.python.org/downloads/) Then, you need to install required modules using pip (python's package manager).
-Pip should already be installed, but if not go [here.](https://pip.pypa.io/en/stable/installing/).
-You must also use git if you would like to see the demos or contribute to the project [found here.](https://git-scm.com/).
+In order to run BCI suite on your computer, first install **Python 3.6.5** [from here.](https://www.python.org/downloads/)

 You must install Docker and Docker-Machine to use the Language Model developed by CSLU.
 There are instructions in the language model directory for getting the image you need (think of it as a callable server).
 If not using or rolling your own, set fake_lm to true in the parameters.json file.
-Depending on your OS, you may also need some compiling libraries.
-For example, some of the data science libraries (numpy, scipy) need C compiling libraries for python especially for Windows [from here.](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
-When trying to install it will let you know, so give it a try first :)

 To use all the goodies locally (including the GUI and demo scripts)
 1. git clone https://github.com/BciPy/BciPy.git